... The Beta Hero

 means the greenish (10ss Chrysolite?) chaton gem added to the replacement

-right knob is to all firm evidence also inauthentic.
-Had we
+right knob is also inauthentic.
+Had we been consulted by Julien's

-been consulted by Julien's on this, we would have even suggested the
+on this, we would have even suggested the removal of the clear stone

-removal of the clear stone from the surviving knob, likely thus returning
+from the surviving knob, likely thus best returning the knob to the

-it best to the look it had in Season 3. |
+look it had in Season 3. |

 ||||

-Early September 2024 update: The antenna looks to have been untouched during the work.
-Brass Winder Tube With the original winder tube gone, we can only figure it was similar to the tube in Wah's other hero, which is an inch-long, 7/32" diameter brass tube with a 1/16" diameter brass peg soldered across its opening to engage a flathead screwdriver: Early September 2024 update: Inside the new tube there's what looks to be, rather, the head of a slotted brass screw: |
+2024 Refurbishment Details: The antenna looks to have been untouched during the work.
+Brass Winder Tube Though the original winder tube is gone, it's reasonable to assume it was similar to Alpha's part, which is an inch-long, 7/32" diameter brass tube with a 1/16" diameter brass peg soldered across its opening to engage a flathead screwdriver: 2024 Refurbishment Details: Inside the new tube there's, rather, the head of a slotted brass screw: |

 ||||